Younger Dryas

-The Younger Dryas (YD, Greenland Stadial GS-1) was a period in Earth's geologic history that occurred circa 12,900 to 11,700 years Before Present (BP).
-It is primarily known for the sudden or "abrupt" cooling in the Northern Hemisphere, when the North Atlantic Ocean cooled and annual air temperatures decreased by ~3 C-change over North America, 2-6 C-change in Europe and up to 10 C-change in Greenland, in a few decades.
+The Younger Dryas (YD, Greenland Stadial GS-1) was the final climatic phase of the Last Glacial Period that occurred from around 12,900 to 11,700 years Before Present (c.
+10,900).
+It is primarily known for the sudden or abrupt cooling in the Northern Hemisphere, when the North Atlantic Ocean cooled and annual air temperatures decreased by around 3 C-change over North America, 2-6 C-change in Europe and up to 10 C-change in Greenland, in a few decades.
 Cooling in Greenland was particularly rapid, taking place over just 3 years or less.
 At the same time, the Southern Hemisphere experienced warming.
-This period ended as rapidly as it began, with dramatic warming over ~50 years, the transition from the glacial Pleistocene epoch into the current Holocene.
+This period ended as rapidly as it began, with dramatic warming over around 50 years, the transition from the glacial Pleistocene epoch into the current Holocene interglacial.

 The Younger Dryas onset was not fully synchronized; in the tropics, the cooling was spread out over several centuries, and the same was true of the early-Holocene warming.
 Even in the Northern Hemisphere, temperature change was highly seasonal, with much colder winters, cooler springs, yet no change or even slight warming during the summer.
 Substantial changes in precipitation also took place, with cooler areas experiencing substantially lower rainfall, while warmer areas received more of it.
 In the Northern Hemisphere, the length of the growing season declined.
 Land ice cover experienced little net change, but sea ice extent had increased, contributing to ice–albedo feedback.
 This increase in albedo was the main reason for net global cooling of 0.6 C-change.